ihsanalhafiz/ihsanalhafiz.github.io/resume.md

 title: Résumé
 description: >
   This is the résumé page of Muhammad Ihsan Al Hafiz.
-Here you'll find information about my work experience as software engineer over the past twenty years, along with my education degrees, certifications, publications, references from former colleagues, known languages, skills and interests.
+Here you'll find information about my work experience as an embedded system engineer, along with my education degrees, certifications, publications, references from former colleagues, known languages, skills and interests.
 hide_description: false
 left_column: